 - NOT her kids’ favorite fast-food restaurant

-6. Last-minute Mother’s Day gifts: Baked goods.
-Come to mama.
+9. Last-minute Mother’s Day gifts: Baked goods…made by someone else.

 We’re partial to the sweet little cake jars from our good friend Erin at Sugarhouse Cake in Oregon — some of you may recognize her as one of the mods in our Recipe Rescue FB group!
 Like lots of small bakers, they generally need at least 24-48 hours notice so make sure that your plan for a last-minute Mother’s Day gift isn’t literally last minute.

 Want to make a big gesture without breaking the bank?
-Now that more and more people are getting vaccinated and travel restrictions are opening up — Mom may appreciate nothing more than a family trip outside of her own backyard!
+Now that more and more people are getting vaccinated, we are traveling again!
+Mom may appreciate nothing more than a family trip outside of her own backyard!

 You can get a few ideas for trips from these fun and affordable destinations, or see if there’s one of hundreds of US National Parks and Sites within driving distance.
 Even a hotel stay somewhere local could be a joy.
 Or, just play a day-trip like, a safe family day of biking somewhere near home.

 Whether you present mom with actual plane tickets on the big day or just a handmade coupon for the future, the idea of being able to travel this year makes me down right giddy.